RaraProjects/rsvp/README.md

 This is an approved Horizon addon (06/26/24 addonreq-0604).

+## How to Install
+1. On the right side of the Github page (to the right of all the files) there is a section called "Releases".
+2. Click the release that is marked as "Latest".
+3. Inside the release there is a file called rsvp.zip.
+Download that.
+You don't need the "Source code" files.
+5. Go to your download location and extract rsvp.zip.
+You should end up with a folder called "rsvp".
+6. Put that "rsvp" folder in your addon folder.
+For Horizon it's probably something like ~/HorizonXI/Game/addons.

 ## Features
 1. Local clock
 2. Set a timer for {X} minutes in to the future.
 Quick buttons are available for common times.